Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

+## Senior Java Developer
+📦

+* Be a trusted advisor: Understand and effectively communicate Java features and limitations in the context of design and development
+* Help manage the design and development process, drive decisions, and coordinate efforts with fellow teammates
+* Designs are following compliance specifications and design and conduct tests
+* New applications that serve existing software systems and further develop current software
+* Support users by developing documentation and assistance tools
+* Support continuous improvement by investigating alternatives and new technologies and presenting these for architectural review

+### What We’re Looking For

+  * 5+ years of experience with Core Java
+	* Recent Java 8 experience
+	* JUnit – unit testing
+	* 5+ years of experience with SQL and NoSQL databases
+	* MySQL
+	* DynamoDB
+	* MongoDB (a plus)
+	* 3+ years of experience with Spring frameworks
+	* 3+ years of experience with Hibernate
+	* Experience with AWS services
+	* Experience working with an MVC architecture
+	* Has experience working with Agile teams (SCRUM)
+	* Ability to come up with accurate development estimates based on high-level business and/or technical requirements
+	* Object oriented analysis and design using common design patterns
+	* Understanding of established software development life cycles
+	*	Excellent communication, organizational and problem-solving skills
+	* Enjoy working collaboratively with a team, while also possessing a strong independent work ethic
+	* Desire to continuously improve her/his craft of software development while adhering to best practices and standards

 ## iOS Engineer